goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 - The residual standard error describes the model fit (if it's 0, then the model would describe the data perfectly).

-- The multiple _R_-squared (_R_<sup>2</sup>) value gives the proportion of variance in the dependent variable predicted by the independent variable (in our case, 65%).
+- The multiple _R_-squared (_R_<sup>2</sup>) value gives the percentage of variance in the dependent variable predicted by the independent variable (in our case, 65%).
 This value is often reported as a measure of how well the model performs.
 The adjusted *R*<sup>2</sup> is used when there are many independent variables (it is a penalized version of the multiple *R*<sup>2</sup>).

 - The last line describes the statistical significance of the model.
 The _F_ statistic is based on a test where your model is compared against a model with no predictors.
 The _P_ value is the overall *P* value for the model.
 We can see that our model is significant (meaning that it performs better than a model without predictors!).

 #### 5c.
 Chi-squared test of independence

-We will cover one more test today: the Chi-squared (*χ*<sup>2</sup>) test of independence, also known as Pearson's *χ*<sup>2</sup> test.
-This method can be used to test if there is a correlation between categorical variables, such as names or labels.
+We will cover one more test: the Chi-squared (*χ*<sup>2</sup>) test of independence, also known as Pearson's *χ*<sup>2</sup> test.
+This method can be used to determine if there is a correlation between categorical variables, such as names or labels.
 Specifically, it is used when you want to compare frequencies (counts) between groups.
 This is done by comparing the observed frequencies with a set of frequencies one would expect if there was no correlation between groups.

 To have a look at this in practice, let's load another car-related data set that comes pre-built in R: `mtcars`.